 - Hadoop is accessible, it runs on large clusters of commodity machines or on cloud computing services such as Amazon’s Elastic Compute Cloud (EC2).
 If you are rich and can purchase an IBM Big Blue, then good for you, but the rest of the mortals, we have to utilize inexpensive servers that both store and process the data.

-- Hadoop is robust, : It is architected with the assumption of frequent hardware failure, so it has been implemented to handle these type of failures.
+robust, : It is architected with the assumption of frequent hardware failure, so it has been implemented to handle these type of failures.

 - Hadoop is simple, it allows users to quickly write efficient parallel code.
 Hadoop’s accessibility and simplicity give it an edge over writing and running large distributed programs.
 Please do not mix with “easy”, it requires intelligence and knowledge.